mneuronico/multi-agent-system-library/README.md

 Ensure you have a file containing your API keys.
 Only the ones that you use need to be included.
 This file can either be a `.env` file or a `json` file.
 By default (if not provided with an explicit `api_keys_path` parameter), the manager will look for `.env` in the base directory.
 If it does not find it, it will look for `api_keys.json`.
 If it does not find that either, it will assume no API keys have been loaded, and you will not be able to use LLM integration.

-Currently, the supported providers are "openai", "groq", "google", "anthropic" and "deepseek".
+Currently, the supported providers are "openai", "groq", "google", "anthropic", "deepseek" and "lmstudio".
 To define a `.env` file, you can do something like:

 ```dotenv
 OPENAI_API_KEY=your_openai_key